 The Brush Creek Limestone is one of two largely laterally extensive fossiliferous limestone strata within the Conemaugh Group.
 It is named for outcrops occurring along Brush Creek in Cranberry Township, which is in neighboring Butler County.
 The limestone in very dark in appearance, being a nearly black rock.

 Locally, 100% of all limestone fossils we collect likely comes from the Brush Creek.
 There are neighboring limestones in the stratigraphic layers, such as the Pine Creek or Woods Run Limestone.
-These can be mistaken for Brush Creek and have been many times in the recent past in Western Pennsylvania.
+These can be mistaken for Brush Creek and has been many times in the recent past in Western Pennsylvania.
+I am still not 100% sure I am looking at Brush Creek, but I don’t have any evidence against it yet.
+The Freeport Coal from historic measurements sits 120 feet below the layer where I find my limestone.

 What is limestone?